BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/graph_mode/pushdatamode/_index.md

 ```

-This example implements a processing pipeline that decodes a raw 264 stream in push data mode and re-encodes it inside the graph, which implements a processing pipeline that decodes a raw 264 stream in push data mode and encodes it again inside the graph.
-In the code, we first build a graph, and then read the raw stream, where video_content.txt stores the binary content of the code stream, video_length, txt stores the size of each packet in turn, and in the option of the graph, we open push_raw_stream switch, which will let the decoder perceive that the packets you will fill in are in raw stream format
+This example implements a processing pipeline that decodes a raw 264 stream in push data mode and encodes it again within the graph.
+In the code, we first build a graph.
+Then read the raw stream, where video_content.txt stores the binary content of the code stream, and video_length and txt store the size of each data packet in turn.
+In the graph options, we open push_raw_stream switch, which will let the decoder perceive that the packets you will fill in are in raw stream format.